Bruce A. Waite Miles for Meso 5K Run/Walk - Sept 17, 2017

 Ontario, Ohio 44906

-Awards will be given for overall top male/female finishers and for the following age groups:
+· Awards are given to the overall top male/female finishers and for the following age groups:

 Bruce's Challenge to His Students